jamespfennell/hoard/README.md

+# Real Time Aggregator

-# Introduction
+## Introduction

-Hundreds of transit authorities worldwide freely distribute real time information about their trains, buses and other services using a variety of formats, principally the General Transit Feed Specification (GTFS) format but also custom XML formats.
+Hundreds of transit authorities worldwide freely distribute real time information about their trains, buses and other services using a variety of formats, principally the General Transit Feed Specification (GTFS) format.
 This real time data is primarily designed to help their customers plan their journeys in the moment.
 However, when aggregated this data also offers the possibility of answering questions about the transit service; for example, which train lines are the most reliable, or at which times of the day are delays